UPDATE: The official project monograph has been released as MURDER DEATH RESURRECTION (Dos Madres Press, Loveland, OH, 2018).

-An ongoing work, “Murder, Death and Resurrection” (MDR), includes “The MDR Poetry Generator” that brings together much of my poetics and poet tics.
-The MDR Poetry Generator contains a data base of 1,146 lines which can be combined randomly to make a large number of poems; the shortest would be a couplet and the longest would be a poem of 1,146 lines.
+A five-year (2013-2018) project, “Murder, Death and Resurrection” (MDR), includes “The MDR Poetry Generator” that brings together much of my poetics and poet tics.
+The MDR Poetry Generator contains a data base of 1,167 lines which can be combined randomly to make a large number of poems; the shortest would be a couplet and the longest would be a poem of 1,167 lines.
 Examples of couplets and longer forms are available in 44 RESURRECTIONS, the first poetry collection emanating from the Generator and first e-published by PostModernPoetry E-Ratio Editions.
-I’ve also written AMNESIA: Somebody’s Memoir, an example of a single poem of 1,146 lines or verse-novel.
+I’ve also written AMNESIA: Somebody’s Memoir, an example of a single poem of 1,167 lines or verse-novel.

-The MDR Poetry Generator’s conceit is that any combination of its 1,146 lines succeeds in creating a poem.
+The MDR Poetry Generator’s conceit is that any combination of its 1,167 lines succeeds in creating a poem.
 Thus, I can create—generate—new poems unthinkingly from its database.
 For example, I created several of the poems in 44 RESURRECTIONS by blindly pointing at lines on a print-out to combine.
-While the poems cohere partly by the scaffolding of beginning each line with the phrase “I forgot…” (a tactic inspired by reading Tom Beckett’s fabulous poem “I Forgot” in his book DIPSTICK (DIPTYCH), Marsh Hawk Press, 2014), these poems reflect long-held interests in abstract and cubist language (partly as a means to interrogate English whose narrative once was a colonizing tool over my birth land, the Philippines*).
-Through my perceptions of abstraction and cubism, I’ve written poems whose lines are not fixed in order and, indeed, can be reordered (as a newbie poet, I was very interested in the prose poem form and in writing paragraphs that can be reordered within the poem).
+While the poems cohere partly by the scaffolding of beginning each line with the phrase “I forgot…” (a tactic inspired by reading Tom Beckett’s fabulous poem “I Forgot” in his book DIPSTICK (DIPTYCH), Marsh Hawk Press, 2014), these poems reflect long-held interests in abstract and cubist language (partly as a means to interrogate English whose narrative once was a colonizing tool over my birth land, the Philippines).
+Through my perceptions of abstraction and cubism, I’ve written poems whose lines are not fixed in order and, indeed, can be reordered (when I first began writing as a poet, I was very interested in the prose poem form and in writing paragraphs that can be reordered within the poem).

-The math is over my head for calculating the number of poems (in math, permutations) possible from these 1,146 lines.
+The math is over my head for calculating the number of poems (in math, permutations) possible from these 1,167 lines.
 I asked my son’s high school math tutor, Carl Ericson, to calculate it for me.
 Carl found an approximation formula which estimated that the total poems possible to be generated by the MDR Poetry Generator is a number that has 3,011 digits.
 Subsequently, Carl’s estimate would be affirmed by Errol Koenig, a student at Johns Hopkins Applied Mathematics & Statistics department.
 Errol derived the number through the equation 1146!-1146, a number that roughly rounds to 1.129300103 E+3010 [that is, 1.129300103 times 10 to the 3,010th power] – a 3,011-digit number!
+(The number of lines initially was believed to be 1,146, but the result would be similar for 1,167.)
 Since the number of permutated poems is huge, this means I can keep writing making poems for the rest of my life without having to write new text.
 Are the poems any good?
 Using publication as a means of answering that question, the poems are just like my other non-generated poems: despite some rejections, there are also acceptances such that a significant number has found publication homes.

 The MDR Poetry Generator also reflects what I call “Babaylan Poetics”—a poetics based on indigenous Filipino practices.
 There’s an image from pre-colonial Philippine times of a human standing with a hand lifted upwards; if you happened to be at a certain distance from the man and took a snapshot, it would look like the human was touching the sky.
 In a poetics essay in my book THE AWAKENING (theenk books, New York, 2013), I’d described the significance of this image as: